Family of Meghan, Duchess of Sussex: Doria Ragland

-Doria Loyce Ragland (formerly Markle) is the mother of the Duchess of Sussex.
+Doria Loyce Ragland (formerly Markle) is the mother of the Duchess of Sussex and is of African American descent.
 She was born in 1956 to Jeanette Arnold (1929–2000) and her second husband Alvin Ragland (1929–2011).
 She has two older maternal half-siblings, Joseph (known as "JJ"; 1949–2021) and Saundra Johnson (born 1952), and a younger paternal half-brother, Joffrey Ragland.
 She was a makeup artist when she met Meghan's father, and later worked as a travel agent.
 In the early to mid 2000s, she was a small business owner, operating a boutique out of a rented space in a strip mall before filing for bankruptcy and choosing to pursue her education.
-She firstly completed a Bachelor of Arts in Psychology and worked as an Associate Clinical Social Worker (ASW) after Postgraduate studies.
+She firstly completed a Bachelor of Arts in Psychology and worked as an Associate Clinical Social Worker (ASW) after postgraduate studies.
 She later earned a Master of Social Work degree from the University of Southern California, which she completed in 2011.
 In May 2018, a few days before the royal wedding, she resigned from her position at a mental health clinic to enter private practice working with elderly patients.

-She has a close relationship with her daughter and was the only member of the Duchess's family who was present at the royal wedding.
+She has a close relationship with her daughter and was the only member of the Duchess's family who went to the wedding.